I hope that 2022 has treated you well. There have been a few changes during the year.

-Please read through this letter and the attached checklist of income and deductions, and use it to assemble your information for me.
-If you had a proprietorship (self-employed income) or rental income, there are additional checklists created just for you.
+Please read through this letter and the attached income and deductions checklist; use it to assemble your information for me.
+If you had a proprietorship (self-employed income) or rental income, additional checklists are created just for you.
 If you need either one, just let me know, and I’ll send it to you.

 You can also download them here.